Danilo Palomer Santiago

-Danilo Palomer Santiago (born November 27, 1951) is a Full-time Filipino Eclectic painter, professor and Department Chair of University of Santo Tomas - College of Fine Arts and Design (UST-CFAD), Painting Department.
+Danilo Palomer Santiago (born November 27, 1951) is a Filipino eclectic painter, professor and department chair of University of Santo Tomas - College of Fine Arts and Design (UST-CFAD), Painting Department.
 His murals are displayed at the Malacaňang Palace, UST Main Building - Faculty of Civil Law and Veterans Memoraila Medical Center and whose works won awards in various art competitions.
-He was born in Sorsogon, Philippines and now lives in Manila.
+He was born in Sorsogon and now lives in Manila.

 Early life

 Santiago was born in Irosin, Sorsogon on November 27, 1951.
 He started his painting career when he entered college in 1971 at age 17 and finished his college education at the University of Santo Tomas College of Architecture and Fine Arts in Manila, with a degree in painting in 1978.
 He is also a scholar in the College of Architecture and Fine Arts of UST during his schooldays.
 He finished his masteral degree in Fine Arts at the UST Graduate School.
-He now teaches Drawing & painting in the UST Painting Department where he is also the department chair.
+He now teaches drawing and painting at the UST Department of Painting, where he is also the department chair.